String.Compare Method (String, String, StringComparison)

 One of the enumeration values that specifies the rules to use in the comparison.

 Return ValueType: System.Int32

 A 32-bit signed integer that indicates the lexical relationship between the two comparands.

 strA precedes strB in the sort order.

 strAis in the same position as strB in the sort order.

 The comparisonType parameter indicates whether the comparison should use the current or invariant culture, honor or ignore the case of the comparands, or use word (culture-sensitive) or ordinal (culture-insensitive) sort rules.

-One or both comparands can be a null reference (Nothing in Visual Basic).
+One or both comparands can be null.
 By definition, any string, including the empty string (""), compares greater than a null reference; and two null references compare equal to each other.

 The comparison terminates when an inequality is discovered or both strings have been compared.
 However, if the two strings compare equal to the end of one string, and the other string has characters remaining, the string with remaining characters is considered greater.
 The return value is the result of the last comparison performed.